fekri86114/GenericRoom-Dunijet/README.md

 A project to learn Room Databases, Entity and Dao better.

 # Source
-This project is from Dunijet Acadmey
+The source of this project are from Dunijet Academy.

 # More
 Please, check the codes and enjoi!